A New Connective in Natural Deduction, and its Application to Quantum Computing: Intuitionistic propositional logic with O

 As the commutation with the introduction rules above is not always possible, for example in the proof

 the commutation with the elimination rule below is often preferred.
-In this paper, we favor the commutation of the parallel rule with the introduction rules, rather than with the elimination rules, whenever it is possible, that is for all connectives except disjunction.
+In this paper, we favour the commutation of the interstitial rules with the introduction rules, rather than with the elimination rules, whenever it is possible, that is for all connectives except disjunction.
 For example the proof

 reduces to